matzefriedrich/parsley-docs/library/pkg/features.md

 func (m *MockBase) Verify(name string, times TimesFunc, matches ...ArgMatch) bool
 ```

+Verify checks if a mock function was called a specific number of times, optionally matching provided argument conditions.

 <a name="MockFunction"></a>
 ## type MockFunction

+MockFunction provides a structure to represent a mocked function in test scenarios.
+It allows tracking its calls and signature.

 ```go
 type MockFunction struct {